Welcome to our interactive calf. Click on the different calf sections to find out more information about them.

 Respiratory disease is estimated to cost the UK cattle industry around £60 million per year with financial losses due to mortality, antibiotic treatments and also weight loss during illness.

-The cause of Pneumonia in calves is multifactorial and therefore bacteria, viruses, husbandry and management practices all play a part in outbreaks.
+The cause of Pneumonia in calves is multifactorial and therefore bacteria, viruses, nutrition, husbandry and management practices all play a part in outbreaks.
 The best and most cost effective way to deal with pneumonia is to prevent it.